espruino/BangleApps/apps/hourstrike/README.md

 - Strike the hour, the half hour, the quarter hour, and more
 - Set up a range of hours that clock will strike
 - Set up the strength of the strike
+- Preview when the next strike will happen

 ## Known Issues